Zoom Video Communications (NASDAQ:ZM) Releases FY 2023 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM – Get Rating) updated its FY 2023 earnings guidance on Monday.
-The company provided earnings per share guidance of $3.450-$3.510 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.400.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
+The company provided EPS guidance of $3.450-$3.510 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.400.
 The company issued revenue guidance of $4.53 billion-$4.55 billion, compared to the consensus revenue estimate of $4.71 billion.Zoom Video Communications also updated its Q1 2023 guidance to $0.860-$0.880 EPS.

-A number of research firms recently weighed in on ZM.
-Wells Fargo & Company dropped their price target on shares of Zoom Video Communications from $200.00 to $145.00 and set an equal weight rating for the company in a research note on Tuesday, March 1st.
-Barclays dropped their price target on shares of Zoom Video Communications from $245.00 to $150.00 in a research note on Wednesday, March 2nd.
-UBS Group dropped their price target on shares of Zoom Video Communications from $250.00 to $130.00 and set a neutral rating for the company in a research note on Thursday, February 24th.
-Zacks Investment Research downgraded shares of Zoom Video Communications from a hold rating to a strong sell rating and set a $92.00 price target for the company. in a research note on Wednesday.
-Finally, The Goldman Sachs Group dropped their price target on shares of Zoom Video Communications from $200.00 to $171.00 and set a neutral rating for the company in a research note on Tuesday, March 1st.
-Two investment analysts have rated the stock with a sell rating, fourteen have given a hold rating and fourteen have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of Hold and an average target price of $207.87.

 Zoom Video Communications, Inc engages in the provision of video-first communications platform.
 The firm offers meetings, chat, rooms and workspaces, phone systems, video webinars, marketplace, and developer platform products.
 It serves the education, finance, government, and healthcare industries.
 Its platform helps people to connect through voice, chat, content sharing, and face-to-face video experiences.